 Mary was visited by an angel whose name was Gabriel, who told her that she would become pregnant by the Holy Ghost and give birth to a son whose name must be called Jesus.

 The two Authors said that Jesus was the son of His earthly mother Mary and His earthly father Joseph.
-The two were engaged to be married but surprisingly, Mary was found to be pregnant and she and Joseph never had sex.
+Both of ther were engaged to be married, but surprisingly, Mary was found to be pregnant and she and Joseph never had sex.

 When Joseph found out that Mary was pregnant, he wanted to put her away privately, because he didn't want her to be publicly condemned by the leaders of Israel.
-This is what happened when a woman played the harlot.
+This is what happened when a woman played the harlot in Israel.

-Joseph was a good hearted man, righteous with the character of a gentleman and he loved Mary too much to publicly exposed her as one who committed fornication against her husband.
+Joseph was a good-hearted and righteous man, with the character of a gentleman.
+He loved Mary too much to publicly exposed her as one who committed fornication against her husband.

 However, an angel visited Joseph in a dream that night and assured him that the child in the womb of his wife Mary was put there by God Himself.
 The angel told him that his job was to take care of his wife and raise the child and His name must be called Jesus.
 Matthew 1:21

 Joseph was obedient to the voice of God.
-When he woke the next morning, he made arrangements to marry Mary and he became even more loving to her and treated her with much care and compassion.
+He woke the next morning and made arrangements to marry her.
+He became even more loving to her and treated her with much care and compassion.